The History of 12-Step Programs

 - Tradition 10 — AA offers no opinion on outside issues, keeping out of politics, and focusing only on recovery.

-- Tradition 11 — Any public relations focuses on attracting followers, and not self-promotion, to better hold onto anonymity of members.
+- Tradition 11 — Any public relations focuses on attracting followers, and not self-promotion, to better hold onto the anonymity of members.

 - Tradition 12 — Principles take precedence over personalities.
 This also helps reinforce the message of recovery.